Alexsandruss/federated-learning-experiments/openfl/README.md

-# openfl Example
+# OpenFL Example

-Example is executed from $HOME directory
+Example is executed from $HOME/openfl_workspace directory with $HOME/openfl_env environment

-Collaborator and aggregator are physically separate machines accessible through ssh
+Collaborators and aggregator are physically separate and ssh accessible machines

 1. Prepare conda environment: